torvalds/linux/Documentation/networking/device_drivers/atm/iphase.rst

 Description
 ===========

-This is the README file for the Interphase PCI ATM (i)Chip IA Linux driver source release.
+This is the README file for the Interphase PCI ATM (i)Chip IA GNU/Linux driver source release.

 The features and limitations of this driver are as follows: